Kingxukai/linux/Documentation/admin-guide/device-mapper/statistics.rst

 		the range is subdivided into areas each containing
 		<area_size> sectors.
 	  "/<number_of_areas>"
-		the range is subdivided into the specified number of areas.
+		the range is subdivided into the woke specified number of areas.

 	<number_of_optional_arguments>